varnishcache-friends/varnish3to4/README.md

 Add imports resulting from changes in V4, complete purge handling and any other changes missing from this document.

-1. Varnish 4.1 specific.
+1. Varnish 4.1 and above.
-2. This change is optional but might be mandatory in future versions.
+2. This change is optional in 4.1 but mandatory starting with 5.0.